 Similarly, employees may not be assigned, transferred, or promoted to a position if it will create a direct or indirect supervisor/subordinate relationship between immediate family members or if it will create an actual conflict of interest or the appearance of a conflict of interest.

-For purposes of this policy, immediate family includes: spouse, partner, parent, child, sibling, in-law with respect to each of these categories, aunt, uncle, niece, grandparent, grandchild, and members of household.
+For purposes of this policy, immediate family includes: spouse, partner, parent, child, sibling, in-law with respect to each of these categories, aunt, uncle, niece, nephew, grandparent, grandchild, and members of household.
 It also includes individuals in a romantic relationship.

 Employees are required to disclose an immediate family relationship with anyone who is in their direct or indirect supervisor/subordinate chain.
 Employees who comply with this requirement will be asked to complete the University’s Conflict of Interest disclosure statement.
+This statement is available through any member of the University's senior staff or through the Human Resources office.

 Employees who become immediate family members as defined above after being hired or placed in a position may continue that employment as long as it does not involve any conditions cited above.